kozeedndnotes/dnd/Wizard Conjuration - Planar Traveler/combat.md

     - Slightly more free in the sense that I dont need any kind of "space" to slip through
     - More restrictive since I cant bring an ally
 - Flaming Sphere (https://dnd5e.wikidot.com/spell:flaming-sphere)
     - Conjuration spell that does damage.
-I'd honestly rather replace this with Either of the future options.
+I'd honestly rather replace this with Boiling oil.

 ### Future options (may need approval)
 - Altheas Travel Tent (http://kpogl.wikidot.com/spell:altheas-travel-tent)